 10 Christmas Songs by Contemporary Christian Music Artists

 Are you looking for something different in Christmas music this year?
-Celebrate the season with these ten Christmas songs by contemporary Christian music artists.
+Celebrate the season with ten Christmas songs by contemporary Christian music artists.

-The list includes familiar names as well as new voices in Christian music.
-Traditional carols inspired some of the songs.
-Others are new compositions that illuminate the awe and beauty of the Christmas story.
+This list highlights some familiar names as well as new voices in Christian music.
+Traditional carols inspired some of their songs.
+Others are new compositions that illuminate the beauty of the Christmas story.

 1. Adore Him

 “Adore Him” is a Christmas song by Kari Jobe, a singer-songwriter from Dallas, Texas.
 Jobe sings praise and worship songs, contemporary Christian music, and country music.

 "Adore Him" appears on Worship and Adore: A Christmas Offering.
 The 2009 album features an ensemble group of musicians represented by Integrity Music.

 The song reworks the traditional hymn “O Come, All Ye Faithful," which focuses on the nativity:

 Countless days on a journey that led so far / Endless nights they traveled to follow the star / They did not find a palace, just a humble village home / And searching for a king, but finding a child, no crown, no throne / Still they bowed down.

 2. Beautiful Body and Blood

 “The Beautiful Body and Blood” is the creation of Glenn Packiam, a Colorado pastor and singer-songwriter.
 Packiam founded the Desperation Band, a worship ministry of New Life Church in Colorado Springs.

 “Whispered prayers, winter nights, carol songs, candle light" begins the original song.
 Considered an advent song, it often serves as communion music during the observance of The Lord's Supper.

 "The Beautiful Body and Blood" appears on the 2009 album Worship and Adore: A Christmas Offering.

 3. Born in Bethlehem

 “Born in Bethlehem” is a Christmas song by Third Day, an award-winning band from Georgia.
 The band's name refers to the resurrection of Jesus Christ.